UnrealMultiple/TShockPlugin/Invincibility/README.en.md

-# Invincibilityplugin is invincible for a limited time
+# InvincibilityPlugin is invincible in a limited time

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Liver Emperor Xi En
+- Author: Gan Di Xi En
 - Source: None
-- Divided into two types, God and Frame
+- There are two kinds, god and frame.
-- God is absolutely invincible, and the blue volume is not consumed.
+- God is absolutely invincible, and the amount of blue is not consumed.
-- Frame is an invincible frame, if you are soaked in your own magma, you may still be hurt
+- Frame is an invincible frame for you.
+If you soak yourself in magma, you may still get hurt.

 ## Update log